BenHeubl/BenHeubl.github.io/_posts/2016-07-20-strategy-to-speak.markdown

 ![pic1]({{ site.url }}/images/strategy-to-speak/plots/conventionsHillary.svg)

-> The plot shows the sentiment analysis for democrate conventional speeches over the past years.
+> The plot shows the sentiment analysis for democrate convention speeches over the past years.
 A blue weighted loess line is introduced that shows a general trend over the course of each speech.
 Clearly Hillary's speech is rather balanced.
-We can do the same thing for the republican conventional speeches and witness one of the most negative talks over the past decades by candidate Trump.
+We can do the same thing for the republican convention speeches and witness one of the most negative talks over the past decades by candidate Trump.

 ![pic1]({{ site.url }}/images/strategy-to-speak/plots/conventionsTrump.svg)

-> Length: Over the past three decades, conventional speeches significantly varied in their length and while Bill Clinton's conventional speech listeners in 1996 must have a hard time to stand his 7,000 words, other candidates such as Mondale kept it brief down to 2400.
+> Length: Over the past three decades, convention speeches significantly varied in their length and while Bill Clinton's convention speech listeners in 1996 must have a hard time to stand his 7,000 words, other candidates such as Mondale kept it brief down to 2400.

 # Hillary's speeches as Secretary of State